-Name Setting/Features Construction Activities Proximity to Construction Impact on Park Use and User Experience San Jose Diridon Sta ation Approach Subsection Guadalupe River Park, San Jose Urban setting, 3-mile ribbon of parkland that encompasses numerous park, garden, and open space areas including (but not limited to) Columbus Park, Heritage Rose Garden, Taylor Street Rock Garden, Guadalupe Gardens, Arena Green, and open space areas associated with the Discovery Museum Alternative A: minor atgrade track modifications Alternative B (both viaduct options): new aerial viaduct Alternative A: 298.3 feet northeast of TCE Alternative B (both viaduct options): 0 feet (adjacent) While this resource is not considered noise sensitive, noise and vibration, as well as air emissions, would make use of parks and open space areas less desirable during construction.
+Name Setting/Features Construction Activities Proximity to Construction Impact on Park Use and User Experience San Jose Diridon S tation Approach Subsection Guadalupe River Park, San Jose Urban setting, 3-mile ribbon of parkland that encompasses numerous park, garden, and open space areas including (but not limited to) Columbus Park, Heritage Rose Garden, Taylor Street Rock Garden, Guadalupe Gardens, Arena Green, and open space areas associated with the Discovery Museum Alternative A: minor at- grade track modifications Alternative B (both viaduct options): new aerial viaduct Alternative A: 298.3 feet northeast of TCE Alternative B (both viaduct options): 0 (adjacent) While this resource is not considered noise sensitive, noise and vibration, as well as air emissions, would make use of parks and open space areas less desirable during construction.
 However, this resource is in an urban setting, where ambient noise already exists.
-There would be no vibration impacts under Alternative A, given the distance from the TCE.
-The project will comply with FRA and FTA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
-Construction activities would be longer in duration and more extensive under Alternative B than under Alternative A. Reed Street Dog Park, Santa Clara Urban/industrial setting, picnic area, BBQ facilities, and play area Alternative A: staging area and minor at-grade track modifications Alternative B: Viaduct to I-880: minor at-grade track modifications Viaduct to Scott Boulevard: aerial viaduct Alternative A: 0 feet adjacent to and east of TCE Alternative B: Viaduct to I-880: 1,171.4 feet east of TCE Viaduct to Scott Boulevard: within TCE Noise, vibration, and construction emissions under Alternatives A and B (Viaduct to Scott Boulevard), would make use of the park less desirable during construction.
+The project would comply with FRA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
+Reed Street Dog Park, Santa Clara Urban/industrial setting, picnic area, BBQ facilities, and play area Alternative A: staging area and minor at-grade track modifications Alternative B: Viaduct to I-880: minor at-grade track modifications Viaduct to Scott Boulevard: aerial viaduct Alternative A: 0 feet adjacent to and east of TCE Alternative B: Viaduct to I-880: 1,171.4 feet east of TCE Viaduct to Scott Boulevard: within TCE Noise, vibration, and construction emissions under Alternatives A and B (Viaduct to Scott Boulevard), would make use of the park less desirable during construction.
 However, this resource is in an urban/industrial setting, where ambient noise already exists.
-The project will comply with FRA and FTA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
-There would be no impact under Alternative B (Viaduct to I-880) because of the distance of the park from the TCE.
-Construction activities would be longer in duration and more extensive under Alternative B (Viaduct to Scott Boulevard) than under Alternative A.
+The project would comply with FRA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.